-a.
-No blank facades without windows and doors are allowed.
-All sides of structures should have architectural treamtent.Variety and creativity in building facade is encouraged through changes in building materials, fenestration height, and roof lines, especially on primary facades that face the public right of way.
+- a.
+Blank facades without windows and doors are discouraged.
+All sides of structures should have architectural treamtent.
+Variety and creativity in building facade is encouraged through changes in building materials, fenestration height, and roof lines, especially on primary facades that face the public right of way. - b.
+Window and door styles shall reflect the prevailing architectural style of the structure. - c.
+Ground level retail and commercial uses should employ a significant amount of transparent glass in the form of windows and doors, particularly near pedestrian entrances.

-Facade articulation and windows with architectural detail add visual interest and break up long expanses of continuous façade.
+Facade articulation and windows with architectural detail add visual interest and break up long expanses of continuous facade.